govau/design-system-site/content/roadmap/next.md

 - Decouple components from one another (e.g. Body)
 - Sourcing contributions from the community for an Angular implimentation of the Design System
-- Make it easier to get started with the design system -Run a workshop on getting started with the Design System for innovation month
+- Make it easier to get started with the design system
+    - Run a workshop on getting started with the Design System for innovation month
     - Video tutorials on getting started with the Design System
     - Speed up deployment piplelines and install times for components
     - Detailed contribution guide